777 East Wisconsin Avenue, | Milwaukee | WI | 53202-5306

-The candidate must hold a J.D. degree from a top ABA-approved law school and be in good standing and an active member of the Michigan Bar.
-Should have 1-3 years of experience.
-Clerkship experience a plus.
+The candidate will join the intellectual property department in the IP litigation practice group.
+Must hold a J.D. degree from a top-tier, ABA-approved law school and be in good standing and an active member of the California Bar.
+Should have 3-6 years of patent li...

 New Legal Jobs in Last 7 Days

 Job of the day

 Tax Attorney in Ann Arbor, MI USA-Ann Arbor

 The candidate will be responsible for or assisting with all aspects of the State And...

 job search tip